 - Pi Day fundraisers!
 The sky’s the limit here on fundraiser options, but $3.14 sounds like the perfect price tag!
 Sell pizza or fruit pies.
 Perhaps have a pie-throwing event where students can pay to throw pies at volunteered staff members.

 - Circle Collage: Give each student in the class or school a fraction of a circle to decorate.
 Collect the pieces and combine the circles to create a beautiful Pi Day bulletin board or hall collage!

-- “Pi- lentines Day:” Valentine’s Day may be over, but this is a fun way to celebrate friendship, kindness, and bring some cheer into your classroom by making “Pi-lentines” cards for each other.
+- “Pi-Lentines Day:” Valentine’s Day may be over, but this is a fun way to celebrate friendship, and kindness, and bring some cheer into your classroom by making “Pi-lentines” cards for each other.
 Students can think up phrases, or you can share ideas like, “I hope our friendship goes on forever!;” “Just let them try to divide us!;” and “Irrational and proud of it!”

 - Blow a bubble and catch it on a piece of construction paper.
 It should leave a wet circle on the paper that students can measure.
 Show the relationships between circles and spheres.
 Bubbles are always fun!

-- Pi day bracelets: Assign colored beads to each number, similar to the Pi Day chain activity above.
-Cut the students bracelet strings to fit their wrists, so that there are different size circles within the classroom.
-Students can place as many of the number as will fit.
+- Pi Day bracelets: Assign colored beads to each number, similar to the Pi Day chain activity above.
+Cut the student’s bracelet strings to fit their wrists, so that there are different size circles within the classroom.
+Students can place as many of the numbers as will fit.
 As the bracelets are completed and knotted, challenge students to measure the circumference and diameter to calculate Pi from their very own Pi Day bracelets.